Art in the Time of COVID-19

 - Anna McDermott

 - Jenny Pollak,

 - Greer Townshend

 - Liz Walker

 - Yu Fang Chi

 The Art in the Time of COVID-19 exhibition is showing at Monsalvat until 5 April 2021.
 For booking details, visit: Art in the Time of COVID-19 exhibition.

 Written in the Time of COVID-19

-Stencils are being rolled out in the following locations:
+The stenciled artworks are in the following locations:

 - Diamond Creek Trail, Eltham North (near Edendale car park & towards the adventure playground)